-The System Interval Message flow is vitally affected by the system interval, a period of time specified by the INTVAL= operand of the INTRO macro.
+Message flow is vitally affected by the system interval, a period of time specified by the INTVAL= operand of the INTRO macro.
 The INTERVAL operator command tells TCAM to begin the system interval.
-When this message is received, each multipoint line to polled stations is "frozen" (i.e., polling and addressing cease on it) at the end of its current polling pass, and (if assigned receive priority) after the invitation delay has been observed.
-When all multipoint lines are inactive, the system interval commences.
-Lines to switched stations and nonswitched contention lines are left active; stations on such lines may still enter and accept messages.
-A SYSINTVL operator command may be entered from a contention operator control station to change the duration of the system interval.
+When this message is received, each leased line is "frozen" (that is, receiving and sending of messages cease on it) at the start of its current polling pass.
+When all leased lines are inactive, the system interval commences.
+Lines to switched stations and local lines are left active; stations on such lines may still enter and accept messages.
+A SYSINTVL operator command may be entered to change the duration of the system interval.
 If this message is entered while a system interval is in effect, it does not change the duration of the current interval, but does change the duration of subsequent intervals.